Important Sources of Financial Aid for Nigerian Students

 We strongly recommend absolute thoroughness when it comes to researching funding options.
 Researching independently will help you understand all the stipulations involved in the process and prepare backup plans.
 Keep in mind that several scholarship opportunities require their scholarship recipients to return to their home country upon graduation.

-U.S. Organizations and Universities
+U.S. Organizations and Tools

 Financial aid can also come in the form of on-campus jobs or university grants.
 As an international student on a student visa, you are not allowed to work in off-campus jobs, but some schools do offer guaranteed college employment for international students who have financial need.

 Guaranteed on-campus employment means that the job is part of the financial aid package and students have an on-campus employment position confirmed before arrival.
 You should contact university financial aid offices to learn more about guaranteed employment opportunities.
-If your school does not offer guaranteed employment before arrival, ask the financial aid office about available jobs that you can apply to once you are on campus.
+If your school does not offer guaranteed employment before arrival, ask the financial aid office about jobs that you can apply to once you are on campus.

 While universities represent a noteworthy source of financial aid, private organizations in the United States also offer scholarships.
 MasterCard, for example, funds the MasterCard Foundation Scholars Program, a $2.2 billion, 12 year old education initiative that provides talented, yet economically disadvantaged, students from Africa with comprehensive support for secondary and university education.